DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 Lina was quiet for a moment.
 Then: "If I help with this, I'm in.
 All the way.
 Which means I need to be able to talk to her too."

 Jason glanced at Milo, then back to Lina.
 "RAE says that's possible.
-She can project her voice through carriers—objects that vibrate.
+She can project her voice through carriers - objects that vibrate.
 But it takes effort.
 And it's not subtle."

 "How not subtle?"